open-ephys/ephys-course/source/EEA/exday4.rst

     Exercise 5: Touch detector
     --------------------------------

-    • Upload this :ref:`Firmata` to your Teensy
+    • Make sure StandardFirmata is still running on your Teensy
     • In Bonsai, insert an AnalogInput node and configure it to Analog Pin 9.
     • Run the workflow and tap the pin on the Teensy.